Yungbulakang Palace: History

-Five generations later, Yumbulagang became the palace of the 33rd Tibetan king, Songtsen Gampo (604-650 AD), who commissioned the written Tibetan language and alphabet.
+Five generations later, Yumbulagang became the palace of the 33rd Tibetan king, Songtsen Gampo (604–650 AD), who commissioned the written Tibetan language and alphabet.
 He introduced Mahayana Buddhism to his court, while two of his foreign wives were already Buddhists: The Nepali queen Bhrikuti and the Chinese queen Wencheng.
 After Songtsen Gampo built the Red Palace in Lhasa and transferred the seat of his temporal authority to Lhasa, Yumbulagang became a shrine.

-During the reign of the 5th Dalai Lama (1617-1682) a thousand years later, the Dalai Lama rebuilt the Red Palace as the Potala Palace, and turned Yumbulagang into a monastery for the Gelug school.
+During the reign of the 5th Dalai Lama (1617–1682) a thousand years later, the Dalai Lama rebuilt the Red Palace as the Potala Palace, and turned Yumbulagang into a monastery for the Gelug school.

 The Yumbulagang was destroyed during the Cultural revolution and "only a piece of the original building's base remained in place."
 The palace was partially reconstructed in 1983.

 Again in November 2017, restoration work valuing $1.5m began, to reinforce crumbling wooden foundations and cracked walls.
-It was reopen to the public in April of 2018.
+It was reopen to the public in April 2018.